Healthy Cut Out Christmas Cookies - This low sugar, whole grain cookie recipe is perfect for Christmas-themed cookie cutters. NO chill time needed!

 If you're feeling fancy and want to add color to your cookies, this Royal Icing would be a good choice!

 If you're feeling adventurous, you can try this bean-based frosting already on the blog!

-- 1 ½ cups whole grain flour (I use spelt or whole wheat)
+- 1 ½ cups whole grain flour (spelt, whole wheat, whole wheat pastry, einkorn) about 230 grams

 - Preheat the oven to 350 degrees.

 - In a large bowl, stir together the flour, baking powder, and salt.

 - Add in the butter, coconut oil, maple syrup, and applesauce and stir until 'pebbly' in texture.

 - Stir in four tablespoons of hot water and continue adding it one tablespoon at a time until the dough is moist, but not sticky to the touch.
 This is usually around 6 1/2-7 tablespoons for me.

 - Don't knead the dough or it will become tough and difficult to roll out.